 Child development is best accomplished when parents and teachers are connected by a caring thread.
 That thread is based on a program that constructively uses time rather than wastes it.

 And the Montessori Method has taught millions of children how to love learning and how to assess the world around them.
 This approach is different than age-similar rote memorization—especially during the initial school years.
 As you can see, there are many Montessori preschool benefits.
-If you’d like to discuss if Montessori is the right choice for your child, contact us today.
+If you’d like to discuss if Montessori is the right choice for your child, book a tour to meet with our Director.